 For example, when showing kids how to start a fire (safely!), gather around with sticks and kindling—and maybe some marshmallows for motivation.
 Trust me; nothing encourages participation quite like the promise of s'mores at the end.

-Creating Community Knowledge Banks: Share and Collaborate
+Building Community Knowledge Banks: Work Together And Share

-Embracing Technology: Digital Preservation
+Using Technology: Digital Preservation

 Suggested External Resources: